 Rust is unsightly and a pain to clean.
-As a leading plumbing service provider in Windham, our team at Drainworks Plumbing & Septic receives plenty of questions about removing rust stains from plumbing.
+As a leading plumbing service provider in Colchester, our team at Drainworks Plumbing & Septic receives plenty of questions about removing rust stains from plumbing.
 Here we’ll talk a bit about the cause of rust, cleaning methods, and proactive solutions to avoid future rust.

 Here’s what you need to know to keep your sink and toilet looking their best.

 What is Rust and Where Does it Come From?

 Rust is caused by a chemical reaction between corroding steel, oxygen, and water.
 This happens when steel begins to break down due to wear or damage.
 The iron particles in the steel are essentially stolen by acid electrolytes in water.
 The result is the orange material we know as rust.

 Toilets and sinks aren’t made of steel, so why do they have rust stains?
 The brown stains come from iron in the water.
 The iron could be coming from old corroding pipes or simply as a mineral in your water source.

 When air, water, and iron come together, as we mentioned above, they form rust.
 So, as the water sits in your sink basin or toilet, the rust particles settle to the bottom If left long enough, they stain the white porcelain.

 Removing Rust Stains and Cleaning Sinks and Toilets